dryu99/boonwegig-pub/README.md

   - [ ] investigate
     - [ ] why does url seem sketchy when i click on language link
     - [ ] why does 404 not work
+  - [ ] look into how to remove city name from error and 404 pages
 - [ ] make scraper smarter
   - [ ] should be able to scrape posts with multiple days
     - [ ] once this is done reach out to venues like club bbang to encourage them to upload posts with text